Krozark/django_easynav/README.md

 django_easynav
 ==============

-a module that allows you to manage the navigation, but also create generic pages stored entirely dasn the database.
+A module that allows you to manage the navigation, but also create generic pages stored entirely in the database.